vanbako/henad/README.md

 vvp test.vvp
 ```

-The repository currently provides only stub modules, so simulation will simply step the pipeline without executing real instructions.
+The repository includes a small test program in `instr_mem_init.hex`.
+Simulation shows the pipeline executing this code, and debug output can be enabled by defining `DEBUGPC`, `DEBUGINSTR` or related macros when running Icarus Verilog.

 ## License